Pick the one you want most

 Learn How To Get Better Sleep

-Cognitive behavioral therapy for insomnia is an evidence-based theraputc approach that looks at the way you think, what you do, and how you sleep.
-Using this method, you’ll be treated by a CBT-I provider who will try to pin down what thoughts and behaviors are potentially causing your insomnia.
+Cognitive behavioral therapy for insomnia (CBT-I) is an evidence-based therapeutic approach that looks at the way you think, what you do, and how you sleep.
+Using this method, you'll be treated by a CBT-I provider who will try to pin down what thoughts and behaviors are potentially causing your insomnia.
+The American Academy of Sleep Medicine recognizes CBT-I as an effective treatment for chronic insomnia disorder in adults.

-CBT works on the principle that issues like insomnia are based, in part, on unhelpful behavior and unhelpful ways of thinking.
-When certain thoughts and behaviors that hinder sleep are identified, you’ll work to change those thoughts and overcome those obstacles to sleep, helping insomnia sufferers get deeper sleep and sleep through the night.
+CBT-I works on the principle that issues like insomnia are based, in part, on unhelpful behavior and unhelpful ways of thinking.
+When certain thoughts and beliefs about sleep that hinder rest are identified, you'll work to change those thoughts and overcome those obstacles to sleep, helping patients with insomnia get deeper sleep and sleep through the night.
+If you're wondering "does CBT-I work for insomnia," the answer is a resounding yes.

 Cognitive behavioral therapy requires increased self-awareness, and cognitive restructuring to be effective.
-It also takes time, but a good night’s sleep is well worth the effort.
+Research published in Sleep Medicine Reviews demonstrates that this psychological treatment takes time, but a good night's sleep is well worth the effort.

-When you’re suffering from insomnia, you may be up most of the night or your sleep may not be restful.
-With CBT-I, you’ll replace the habits and thoughts that cause these problems with healthy sleep habits.
-CBT-I treats your sleep problems at the source, so you can sleep without pills or supplements.
+When you're suffering from chronic insomnia, you may be up most of the night or your sleep may not be restful.
+With CBT-I treatment, you'll replace the habits and thoughts that cause these problems with healthy sleep patterns.
+CBT-I treats your sleep problems at the source, so you can sleep without sleep medication or supplements.
+Learn more about how CBT works for sleep improvement.

 • Cognitive restructuring